ligato/docs/docs/plugins/plugin-overview.md

 More in: [ETCD plugin][etcd-plugin]

-The Etcd plugin provides access to an ETCD key-value data store.
+The ETCD plugin provides access to an ETCD key-value data store.

 ### Redis